lluppesms/azdo.cicd.course/Labs/lab5/lab5.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 5.7 Loading Values from Key Vault
+## Exercise 5.7: Loading Values from Key Vault

 There are multiple ways to use secrets in your pipeline.
 The best way is to use Azure Key Vault to store your secrets and then load them at runtime.
 This is the most secure way to store secrets, as they are encrypted at rest and in transit.
 And there are many ways to load secrets from Key Vault, including using the Azure DevOps UI, the Azure CLI, or the Azure DevOps REST API.